J. Lawton Collins: Between the wars

-Collins married Gladys Easterbrook in 1921 and, reverting to the rank of captain in 1920, he was instructor in the department of chemistry at the USMA from 1921 to 1925.
+Collins reverted to the rank of captain on 10 March 1919.
+He married Gladys Easterbrook, a daughter of Protestant Army chaplain Edmund P. Easterbrook, in Coblenz on 15 July 1921, and was instructor in the department of chemistry at the USMA from 26 August 1921 to 18 June 1925.
 He graduated from the company officer course at the United States Army Infantry School at Fort Benning, Georgia in 1926, and from the advanced course at the United States Army Field Artillery School at Fort Sill, Oklahoma the year after.
 He was an instructor in weapons and tactics at the United States Army Infantry School from 1927 to 1931.
 It was during this time where he first encountered George C. Marshall, the future U.S. Army Chief of Staff, who was to play a significant role in Collins's future military career.
-Promoted to major in August 1932, he was executive officer of the 23rd Brigade in Manila, and assistant chief of staff, as a G-2 staff officer, with the Philippine Division from 1933–1934.
+Promoted to major in August 1932, he was executive officer of the 23rd Brigade in Manila, and assistant chief of staff, as a G-2 staff officer, with the Philippine Division from 6 August 1933 to 8 May 1934.

 Collins graduated from the United States Army Industrial College in 1937, and the United States Army War College the following year.
 He was then an instructor at the Army War College from 1938 to 1940.
-He was promoted to lieutenant colonel on June 25, 1940 and, now a full colonel (having been promoted on January 15, 1941), was chief of staff of VII Corps in 1941.
+He was promoted to lieutenant colonel on 25 June 1940 and, now a full colonel (having been promoted on 15 January 1941), was chief of staff of VII Corps in 1941.

 World War II

 By the time the United States entered World War II in December 1941, Collins had been a temporary colonel since January.
-On February 14, 1942 he was promoted to the one-star general officer rank of brigadier general and the two-star general officer rank of major general on May 26.
+He was promoted to the one-star general officer rank of brigadier general on 14 February 1942, and the two-star general officer rank of major general on 26 May.

+Pacific theater

 Collins was chief of staff of the Hawaiian Department from 1941 to 1942 and served as the Commanding General of the 25th Infantry Division—nicknamed the "Tropic Lightning" Division—on Oahu and in operations against the Japanese on Guadalcanal between 1942 and 1943 and on New Georgia from July to October 1943.
-At the time of his appointment in May 1942 he was the youngest division commander in the United States Army, aged 46.
+He was awarded Distinguished Service Medal for his service with the Hawaiian Department.
+At the time of his appointment on 6 May 1942 he was the youngest division commander in the United States Army, aged 46.
 To serve as his assistant division commander, Collins specifically selected Brigadier General John R. Hodge, a decision he never came to regret as Hodge, who later became a full general, proved himself to be up to Collins's high standards.

 It was during the campaign in Guadalcanal that Collins gained his nickname of "Lightning Joe", for his dash and aggression.
-It was also during this campaign that saw Collins awarded with the Silver Star, the citation for which reads:
+It was also during this campaign that saw Collins awarded with the Distinguished Service Medal, Legion of Merit and the Silver Star, the citation for which reads: